-If the optional variant_dir argument is present, it causes an effect equivalent to the VariantDir method described below.
-(If variant_dir is not present, the duplicate argument is ignored.)
-The variant_dir argument is interpreted relative to the directory of the calling SConscript file.
-See the description of the VariantDir function below for additional details and restrictions.
+If the optional variant\dir argument is present, it causes an effect equivalent to the VariantDir function.
+The variant\dir argument is interpreted relative to the directory of the calling SConscript file.
+The optional duplicate argument is interpreted as for VariantDir.
+If variant\dir is omitted, the duplicate argument is ignored.
+See the description of VariantDir below for additional details and restrictions.

-If variant_dir is present, the source directory is the directory in which the SConscript file resides and the SConscript file is evaluated as if it were in the variant_dir directory:
+If variant\dir is present, the source directory is the directory in which the SConscript file resides and the SConscript file is evaluated as if it were in the variant\dir directory:

 '''

-SConscript('src/SConscript', variant_dir = 'build')
+SConscript('src/SConscript', variant_dir='build')

 '''